Keto and Fatty Liver: How to Reduce Liver Fat Fast

 The ketogenic diet is a low-carb, high-fat, moderate-protein diet that shifts your metabolism to burn fat instead of carbs and sugars for energy.

-As the liver breaks down fat, it produces large quantities of ketones, a metabolic by-product of fatty acid oxidation and a very efficient fuel source.
+As the liver breaks down fat, it produces large quantities of high ketones, a metabolic by-product of fatty acid oxidation and a very efficient fuel source.
 In fact, your heart, brain, and muscles prefer ketones for energy compared to relying on sugars and carbohydrates.

 Ketones enter your circulation to fuel your body–this state is known as ketosis.
 To stay in ketosis, consume no more than 20 to 50 grams of carbs daily.